Pieces (film)

-Pieces (Mil gritos tiene la noche) is a 1982 Spanish-American slasher film directed by Juan Piquer Simón, written and produced by Dick Randall, and starring Christopher George, Lynda Day George, Frank Braña, Edmund Purdom, Paul L. Smith, Ian Sera, and Jack Taylor.
+Pieces (Mil gritos tiene la noche) is a 1982 slasher film directed by Juan Piquer Simón, written and produced by Dick Randall, and starring Christopher George, Paul Smith, Edmund Purdom, Linda Day George, Ian Sera and Jack Taylor.
+The plot follows an unknown assailant killing female students at a college campus in Boston, and using their body parts to make a human jigsaw puzzle.

-The plot follows an unknown assailant killing female students at a college campus in Boston, who uses their body parts to make a human jigsaw puzzle.
-A co-production of Spain and the United States, Pieces was originally released in Spain in August 1982, and was distributed in the United States by Film Ventures International.
+A co-production between Spain, Italy, the United States, Pieces was filmed largely in Spain.
+It was released in Spain in August 1982, and was distributed in the United States the following year by Film Ventures International.

-Since its release, the film has attracted a cult following and has been a drive-in favorite.
+Since its release, the film has attracted a cult following.
 While not prosecuted for obscenity, the film was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty controversy.